zeyuz35/zeyuz35.github.io/vault/DFM.md

 id: T4FN6sDHfA9wxiZ7Dg5WX
 title: Dynamic Factor Models
 desc: ''
-updated: 1636522732622
+updated: 1636686615124
 created: 1634214992986
 geometry: margin=2cm
 bibliography: [references.bib]
 reference-section-title: References
 ---

-[@abarbanellAbnormalReturnsFundamental1998]

 ## Nomenclature

 This thesis will refer to these as *dynamic* factor models, as opposed to *static* factor models.
-Confusingly, they are also referred to by Forni et al as *Generalized* Dynamic Factor Models.
+Confusingly, they are also referred to by [@forniGeneralizedDynamicFactorModel2000] as *Generalized* Dynamic Factor Models.

 Stock and Watson denote t a truly dynamic factor model as follows: